Mnuchin’s loyalty to Trump could end with painful setback as president shreds stimulus deal

 Six hours later, Trump posted a tweet of his own, calling the bill a “disgrace” and demanding sweeping changes.
 He made no mention of Mnuchin, and aides say the two have barely spoken since.
 It remains unclear if Trump will sign the bill or veto it.

 Mnuchin was blindsided by the video despite spending months as Trump’s principal negotiator with Congress on the aid package, according to two administration officials with knowledge of the matter.
 The administration officials, like others in this story, spoke on the condition of anonymity to frankly discuss internal matters.
-A Treasury Department spokespersonsaid Mnuchin was in fact aware of the video and has been speaking to Trump throughout the week, including on Saturday.
+A Treasury Department spokesperson said Mnuchin was in fact aware of the video and has been speaking to Trump throughout the week, including on Saturday.

 In the days leading up to the bill’s passage, officials in both the Treasury Department and the White House Office of Legislative Affairs told congressional Republicans that Trump would sign the bill, according to two people with knowledge of the private exchange.